Halimah9922/Python-Projects/Climate Change/ReadMe.md

 **Project Overview**

-We aim to visualize trends and predict future climate metrics by:
+Aim is to visualize trends and predict future climate metrics by:

 EDA: Exploring data structure, identifying anomalies, and key trends.
 Visualization: Plotting historical trends using time series and trend lines.